GnRH Antagonists: What They are and How They Work

 This is important because follicles and eggs develop at different rates.
 Preventing ovulation allows slower-maturing eggs to mature prior to egg retrieval, which is critical for the success of IVF.
 In general, more mature eggs at retrieval = more embryos available for embryo transfer = higher chance of a successful pregnancy.

-How are antagonists administered in IVF?
+How are Antagonists Administered in IVF?

 GnRH Antagonists are typically administered as subcutaneous injections.